tmarenko/mff_auto/README.md

 ## FAQ
 Q: What this bot can do?

-A: **mff_auto** can play several game modes: Co-op missions, Dimension missions, Timeline battles, Legendary battles.
+A: **mff_auto** can play several game modes: World Bosses, Alliance Battle, Co-op missions, Dimension missions, Timeline battles, Legendary battles, World Boss Invasions, Epic Quests.

 Q: Which Android emulators are supported?